glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

   - An asset allocation is optimal when the ratio of excess return (over the risk-free rate) to MCTR is the same for all assets and matches the Sharpe ratio of the tangency portfolio.
     - Ratio of excess return to MCTR=(Expected return – Risk-free rate)/MCTR
-    - Critically, beta takes account not only of the asset’s own volatility but also of the asset’s correlations with other portfolio assets.
+    - Critically, β takes account not only of the asset’s own volatility but also of the asset’s correlations with other portfolio assets.
   - The objective of risk budgeting in asset allocation is to use risk efficiently in the pursuit of return.
 A risk budget specifies the total amount of risk and how much of that risk should be budgeted for each allocation.

 #### Risk parity